Cos d'Estournel's photo library has kindly provided this beautiful picture.

 Cos d'Estournel 2018 99-100p

 Tasted three times - last time in December 2020.
 Consistent notes.
-74% Cabernet Sauvignon, 23% Merlot, 2% Cabernet Franc and 1% Petit Verdot hit "bull's eye" in 2018!
-It was an extraordinary effort, iron-strong backbone, very concentrated, and could be sliced in tranches, so fat are fruit and tannin.
+74% Cabernet Sauvignon, 23% Merlot, 2% Cabernet Franc, and 1% Petit Verdot.
+It was an extraordinary effort, with an iron-strong backbone, was very concentrated, and could be sliced in tranches, so fat is fruit and tannin.
 Creamy.
-There is elegance, sophisticated touch, astonishing complexity, style, and a long, long finish.
+There is elegance, a sophisticated touch, astonishing complexity, style, and a long, long finish.
 Wow!
 14.59% alcohol (well-hidden by fruit), only 50% new barrels.
 All the wonderful promises from the barrel are now evident in the bottle!

 Cos d'Estournel 2017 96-97p

-Tasted twice - last time in June 2022.
+I tasted it three times, the last time in September 2023.
 Consistent notes.
-66% Cabernet Sauvignon, 32% Merlot, 1% Cabernet Franc and 1% Petit Verdot.
-It displayed a specific flavor while tasted, like a milky or yogurt one on the nose, which I often find tasting Cos.
+66% C. Sauvignon, 32% Merlot, 1% C. Franc and 1% Petit Verdot.
+It displayed a specific flavor while tasting, like a milky or yogurt on the nose, which I often find tasting Cos.
 It comes from the soil.
-Tight, strong and well-balanced, aromatic, great acidity, vibrant.
+Tight, strong, well-balanced, aromatic, with great acidity, and vibrant.
 Tobacco leaf and cigar box.
 Magnificent structure and depth.
 Long and persistent aftertaste.
 You get grace and power at the same time.

 Cos d'Estournel 2016 (barrel sample) 97+p